dswisher/git-exec-wrapper/README.md

 TBD.

+# Alpha Feed

+Changes on the `develop` branch will push nuget packages to github's nuget repository.
+These can be consumed by configuring a package source.
+A source can be configured using the `dotnet nuget` command, thusly:

+    dotnet nuget add source "https://nuget.pkg.github.com/dswisher/index.json" --name "githubfeed" --username <email> --password <PAT>

+The `PAT` above is a github [personal access token](https://github.com/settings/tokens).

+The `dotnet nuget` command also has an `update` verb that can be used to update the PAT when it expires after 30 days.

 # Related Projects

 * [libgit2sharp](https://github.com/libgit2/libgit2sharp) - brings all the might and speed of libgit2, a native Git implementation, to the managed world of .NET